 The Australian Medical Association of NSW is also supporting the walking group initiative.
 Vice-President Dr Saxon Smith said it was great to see an initiative that encouraged ways of keeping fit.

 The after dinner walking group is part of the City of Sydney’s aim to encourage walking for the benefits it brings to individuals and the community.

 To increase walking levels, the City aims to ensure walking is a pleasurable, rewarding and practical way of moving through Sydney’s streets.

 Our residents have told us that while we offer a fantastic program of activities and events for older people at our various community centres during the day time, but there needs to be more on offer for older people after dark.

 Judging by the overwhelming response to the previous walks, Sydney’s older walkers relish the opportunity to get active and really enjoy the city together when the sun goes down.

-The next event will be a historical walking tour of Pyrmont on Thursday 7 April 2016 and is coordinated by the City's Harry Jensen Centre.
+The next event will be a walking tour of Vivid Sydney on Thursday 9 June 2016 and is coordinated by the City's Harry Jensen Centre.
 You can download and complete the registration form.
 For more information call 02 9244 3696 or email email@example.com.